wolframroesler/back-up-nextcloud/README.md

 This article describes how to back up your Nextcloud data to the harddisk of your Linux machine in a one-way fashion (changes to the backup will not be synced back into the cloud).

-The Nextcloud client is not required.
+The Nextcloud client is not required. sudo permissions are required during set-up only.

 ## How it works

 Mount your Nextcloud files using WebDAV.
 Then, use rdiff-backup to back them up to a local folder.

+## Before you begin

+The following instructions assume that you are familiar with Linux administration and with the Unix shell.
+Read and understand the shell commands before executing them.
+You will be editing crucial operating system files, messing them up can make your system fail to boot.
+Edit these files at your own risk.
+This is not a copy-and-paste-for-noobs recipe.

 ## Preparations